ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 {: faq}
 {: support}

 First, an account administrator must enable SSL VPN permissions for users.
 As a user, you can log in to the VPN through [the web interface]( https://www.ibm.com/cloud/vpn-access) or use a [stand-alone VPN client](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients) for Linux, MacOS, or Windows.
 For more information, see [Logging in to the VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started#login-to-the-vpn).

 ## What are the available categories for a user's VPN management status within the customer portal?
 {: #what-are-available-categories-vpn-management}
 {: faq}
 {: support}

-* **Active** - The user has access to the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/){:external} and VPN based on permissions set by the account administrator.
+* **Active** - The user has access to the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/){: external} and VPN based on permissions set by the account administrator.
 This status can be manually selected and changed at any time.
-* **Disabled** - The user does not have access to any permissions or subscriptions on the account, including [customer portal](https://control.softlayer.com/){:external} and VPN.
+* **Disabled** - The user does not have access to any permissions or subscriptions on the account, including [customer portal](https://control.softlayer.com/){: external} and VPN.
 If set to disabled by another user on the account, this status can be manually selected and changed at any time.
-* **VPN Only** - The user has access to only VPN connectivity and cannot access the [customer portal](https://control.softlayer.com/){:external}.
+* **VPN Only** - The user has access to only VPN connectivity and cannot access the [customer portal](https://control.softlayer.com/){: external}.
 This status can be manually selected or changed at any time.
-* **Inactive** - The user hasn't used the [customer portal](https://control.softlayer.com/){:external} or VPN in the last 60 days (system-generated status).
+* **Inactive** - The user hasn't used the [customer portal](https://control.softlayer.com/){: external} or VPN in the last 60 days (system-generated status).
 * **cancel_pending** - An administrator on the account cancelled this user and the cancellation is being processed. (system-generated status).

 ## How do I set up SSL VPN?